 Maybe I’m overreacting to this news, but the only time I’ve had a similar revelation was in 1985.

 Digression—But Relevant Digression

 My wife and I were both working for Warner Communications and involved in the launch of QUBE.
-A number of things spun out from QUBE including MTV, Nickelodeon, home shopping channels, travel channels, and Pay-Per-View television.
-At that time there was still a little bit of uncertainty about how these entities would fare, until one day when we were sitting in the car and heard “Money for Nothing” the first time.
+Many things spun out from QUBE, including MTV, Nickelodeon, home shopping channels, travel channels, and Pay-Per-View television.
+At that time, there was still a little bit of uncertainty about how these entities would fare until one day when we were sitting in the car and heard “Money for Nothing” the first time.
 That was the moment we both knew MTV was going to be bigger than we had ever imagined.

 I had the same realization this morning reading the article about Canada Goose.
 Maybe this has been going on a while, and I’m just ignorant of that fact, but this is the first time I’ve seen it in black and white.
 A company’s net worth diminished because of digital marketing analytics.

 To bring this down to Earth… “so what and who cares, how does this affect me?”

 Digital marketing is an essential part of any company’s revenue generation efforts: it matters, and we should all be paying attention.
 We’re in the business, so we do, but what do we measure and why.